Road Reports and Conditions

 Roads in Other Surrounding Shires

-While travelling in Outback Queensland it pays to be aware of road conditions in surrounding Shire's especially during wet season when the road you are travelling on may merge into another Shire.
+While travelling in Outback Queensland it pays to be aware of road conditions in surrounding Shires especially during the wet season when the road you are travelling on may merge into another Shire.